ChristopherMCalabrese/enterprise-security-lab/projects/01-active-directory-foundation/README.md

 ## Objective

-Deploy a Windows Server 2022 domain controller to serve as the identity platform for the Enterprise Security Lab.
-This server will provide Active Directory Domain Services (AD DS), DNS, and Group Policy for future security monitoring and detection projects.
+Build the foundational identity infrastructure for the Enterprise Security Lab by deploying a Windows Server 2022 domain controller.
+This project establishes Active Directory Domain Services (AD DS), DNS, and Group Policy to support future security monitoring, endpoint management, and detection engineering projects.

 ---

 ## Why This Project Matters

 Active Directory remains the identity platform for most enterprise Windows environments.
-Building and securing a domain from the ground up provides the foundation for security monitoring, threat hunting, identity management, Group Policy, and incident response.
+Designing, deploying, and securing an Active Directory environment from the ground up provides the foundation for security monitoring, threat hunting, identity management, Group Policy, and incident response.
 This project establishes the core infrastructure that future projects—including Sysmon, Windows Event Forwarding, Microsoft Sentinel, and Microsoft Defender—will build upon.

 ---